conorsch/etym/README.md

 * [BeautifulSoup]: Don't parse HTML without it.
 * [nltk]: Used to lemmatize words pulled out of `/usr/share/dict/words`.
 Overkill, but fun to have around.
 Also provides access to a much larger English word corpus than the system dictionary, but that's not used right now.
 * [blessings]: For text highlighting in terminal output.
+* [docopt]: Command-line args that make you smile.
 * An active internet connection.